ChemicalDevelopment/kscript.org/index.md

 layout: default
 title: Overview
 nav_order: 1
-description: "kscript is a scripting language with a rich standard library, well suited to solve all sorts of problems"
+description: "kscript is a dynamic programming language with a rich standard library, well suited to solve all sorts of problems"
 permalink: /
 ---